-These are all causal factors, but the reason most often noted in the statistics reads: "Failure of pilot to see other aircraft" - failure of the seeand-avoid system.
+These are all causal factors, but the reason most often noted in the statistics reads: "Failure of pilot to see other aircraft" - failure of the see-and-avoid system.
 In most cases, at least one of the pilots involved could have seen the other in time to avoid contact if he had just been using his eyes properly.
-So it's really that complex, vulnerable little organ--- the human eye -- which is the leading cause of in-flight collisions.
-Take a look at how its limitations affect your flight.
+So it's really that complex, vulnerable little organ -- the human eye -- which is the leading cause of in-flight collisions.